 - Do not use coverings (bandages, dressings, make-up) unless told to do so by the doctor.

 - Shake well before use.

-- To use on the scalp, part your hair.
-Put drug on the affected skin.
-Rub in gently and let it dry.
-You may wash your hair as normal.
+- To use on the scalp, part your child’s hair.
+Put drug on the affected skin and rub in gently.
+Let it dry.
+You may wash your child’s hair as normal.

 - Wait 12 hours before putting on hair that has been chemically treated.

 - Do not wash hair right after using.